 - Call students' attention to interesting, descriptive word choices in classroom writing.

 - Good descriptive writing includes many vivid sensory details that paint a picture and appeals to all of the reader's senses of sight, hearing, touch, smell and taste when appropriate.
 Descriptive writing may also paint pictures of the feelings the person, place or thing invokes in the writer.
+Watch a teacher use a five senses graphic organizer as a planning strategy for descriptive writing

 - Good descriptive writing often makes use of figurative language such as analogies, similes and metaphors to help paint the picture in the reader's mind.